 when Mary was ritually purified 40 days after the birth, that the family returned to

 Nazareth immediately afterwards.
-It also conflicts with the archeologial record which conclusively shows that Bethlehem was deserted during the 1st century BCE and 1st century CE.
+It also conflicts with the archeologial record which conclusively shows that nobody lived in Bethlehem during the 200 years between the beginning of the 1st century BCE and the end of the 1st century CE.

 obvious mythical.
 Any star or super-nova or comet or alignment of planets would obviously

-be tens or hundreds of millions of miles away from earth.
+be more than hundreds of millions of miles away from earth.
 In order to serve as a marker

 for the house in Bethlehem where Jesus was, it would have to be only a few hundred feet

 above the town.
 Drawings of the event often show a ray of light from the star down to the stable, which is a phenomenon that is never seen.

 Matthew 2:11: The author presents Joseph and Mary as being residents of

 Bethlehem, living in a house.
 This conflicts with Luke's account which describes Jesus'

 parents as residents of Nazareth and only temporary visitors to Bethlehem.